lzpmpc005/TrafficManagementSystem/README.md

     pip install -r requirements.txt
     ```
 4. If you don't want to install all the libraries the same as the contributors, here are some core libraries:
-    Copy, paste and cover them in requirements.txt and repeat step 3
+    Copy, paste and cover them in requirements.txt and repeat step 3, but error may happen due to system differences

     ```
     Django==4.2.6